Tell Shemshara: Middle Bronze Age

 Both the Main Hill and the lower extension were re-occupied during the Middle Bronze Age (early second millennium BCE).
 Layers 8–4 on the main mound can be assigned to this period, mainly Hurrian in nature.
 The excavations found a number of graves with bronze weapons on the main mound, as well as a mudbrick platform.
 In the lower town, a small part of a palace was excavated, and in three of its rooms a small archive of clay tablets was found.
 The palace was destroyed by fire, and through analysis of the archive it has been proposed that this happened in year 30 of the reign of Shamshi-Adad I of Ekallatum in the first quarter of the 18th century BCE.

-The archive consisted of 146 clay tablets or fragments thereof, found in two groups in Level 5, of which a small part dealt with the administration of the town, whereas the majority consisted of letters written to a certain Kuwari.
+The archive consisted of circa 250 clay tablets or fragments thereof, found in two groups in Level 5.
+The first group, called Archive 1 by the editor, comprises circa 146 documents, of which 100 are letters written to Kuwari, and 39 are administrative.
 Some fragments were part of the clay envelopes in which these letters were sent.
+The second group, called Archive 2, comprises circa 104 documents almost all of administrative character.
 The texts were written in Akkadian.
 These texts revealed that during this period the site was called Šušarrā (also known from texts at Mari, that it was the capital of a polity called māt Utêm or "land of the gatekeeper" and that it was ruled by a man named Kuwari.
-Chronologically, the archive can be divided in two parts, one covering the period during which Shemshara was the capital of a small semi-independent kingdom, and one covering the period after Kuwari decided to become a vassal of Shamshi-Adad (who then established a garrison at Shemshara), who at that time had already conquered Mari and Shubat-Enlil and was now campaigning in the Zagros Mountains.
+Chronologically, the archive can be divided in two parts, one covering the period during which Shemshara was the capital of a small semi-independent kingdom, and one covering the period after Kuwari decided to become a vassal of Shamshi-Adad I (who then established a garrison at Shemshara), who at that time had already conquered Mari and Shubat-Enlil and was now campaigning in the Zagros Mountains.
 Together, these two periods do not last longer than 3 years.
 The letters in the Shemshara archive show that during this period, Kuwari had to deal with Turukkean refugees coming from the east and fleeing a war with Guteans (led by their leader Endusse); events which are also mentioned in the much larger archives found in Mari on the Syrian Euphrates.

+Shamshi-Adad I tried, in a treaty, to give Šušarrā to another power as bride price for his daughter: